NaokiItsui/NaokiItsui.github.io/_pages/Notes.md

         Yasuhiro Tada
     </a> <br>
    <span style="font-size: 1.25em; font-weight: bold;">Abstracts:</span>
-    In this thesis, we study Electromagnetic Responses of 3D Topological Insulators by constructing a topological field theory that describe topological responses of 3D topological insulators and finally, we discuss how to realize Axion electrodynamics in condensed matter systems. <br>
+    In this thesis, we study electromagnetic responses of 3D Topological Insulators by constructing a topological field theory that describe topological responses of 3D topological insulators and finally, we discuss how to realize Axion electrodynamics in condensed matter systems. <br>
     [<a href="..\papers\BachelorThesis__ShortOral.pdf" target="_blank">
         Slide
     </a>],